elastic/call-for-meetups/.github/ISSUE_TEMPLATE/REQUEST.md

 **Assign to the Community team**

-Africa, Europe, Middle East: @adriennedevries and @naoiserush Asia, Australia, and Pacific: @Michael-Yang-Elastic North America and South America: @fw-at-elastic and @oliviapetrie12
+Africa, Europe, Middle East: @adriennedevries and @naoiserush Asia, Australia, and Pacific: @ashishtiwari1993 and @markwalkom North America: @oliviapetrie12
+South America: @gabi-elastic